 Receiving a check as a wedding gift can be pretty exciting.
 How you spend it is totally up to you, whether you're adding it to your honeymoon fund, buying new hardwood flooring for your living room, or heading out for an indulgent date night.
 But there can be some confusion when it comes to addressing the check.
 Should it be written to the bride, the groom, or both?
 Should it have the bride's maiden name or her married name?
 And sometimes, guests get it wrong.
 So what can you do if you've been sent a check but you can't cash it?
-Our experts have a few tips.
+Ahead are a few tips.

 First of all, here's how checks should be addressed.
-If a guest is sending a check as a gift before the wedding, it should be addressed to either the bride (using her maiden name!) or the groom, whoever the guests knows better.
+If a guest is sending a check as a gift before the wedding, it should be addressed to either the bride (using her maiden name) or the groom, whoever the guests knows better.
 If the check is being sent after the wedding, address the check in the following format: "Susan or Andrew Michaels."

 If, for whatever reason, the bank says they can't accept the check, get in touch with the person who sent it to you and explain the situation.
 Let them know the best way to address a new check, then tear up the old one.